CARRY THE PARALYTICS TO JESUS

 Sin is the cause of spiritual paralysis.
 The first man Adam was the first paralytic, the first man to die spiritually (to be alienated from the life of God) due to his disobedience to God’s commandment (Gen. 2:16-17, Rom.
 6:23).

-All humankind inherited spiritual deadness or paralysis from Adam!
+All mankind inherited spiritual deadness or paralysis from Adam!

 Paul states, “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”
 (Rom.
 5:12 NKJV).